viclortz/omega_wifi_bootstrap/README.md

 ![Solution](./images/BadNews.png)

-Later the same month, there was another major round of attacks.
+Early in 2016, hackers used IoT devices to launch DDOS attacks against targeted web services.
+This proved that many IoT devices were vulnerable and could be easily weaponized.
+In late October, there was another major round of attacks.
 According to welivesecurity.com:

 "The 10/21 attacks were made possible by the large number of unsecured internet-connected digital devices, such as home routers and surveillance